behan101/Threat-Hunt-Cargo-Hold/README.md

 ## Stakeholder Impact:
 ### Customers:
 - The credentials of IT accounts were exfiltrated and there is a potential that customer information may have been impacted as well.
-Potential future impersonations of IT staff and the possibility of customer data being at risk are a possibility.
+Impersonations of IT staff and the possibility of customer data being at risk are a possibility.
 Concerns with confidentiality of customer data is a priority and as a precautionary measure, some services were temporarily taken offline.
-In addition, some API keys were revoked which may have led to a brief period of downtime for customers.
 The financial implications of this downtime are currently being assessed but could result in the loss of revenue and customer trust.

 ### Employees:
 - The compromised device `azuki-fileserver01` housed sensitive employee information and has been identified as a major risk to employees.
 There has been a known remote accessed account `kenji.sato` that has been identified to have been compromised earlier and eventually led to this particular incident.
 The potential for identity theft, phishing attacks, and unauthorized access is critical.